vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

-### The Nutshell
+### In The Nutshell

-Firstly, the Binary SM Executor translates the Binary Actions into the PIL language.
+First, the Binary SM Executor translates the Binary Actions into the PIL language.

-Secondly, it executes the Binary Actions.
+Then it executes the Binary Actions.

-And thirdly, it uses the Binary PIL program [binary.pil](https://github.com/hermeznetwork/zkproverjs/blob/main/pil/binary.pil), to check correct execution of the Binary Actions using [Plookup]().
+And then, it uses the Binary PIL program [binary.pil](https://github.com/hermeznetwork/zkproverjs/blob/main/pil/binary.pil), to check correct execution of the Binary Actions using [Plookup]().

 #### Translation to PIL Language

 It builds the constant polynomials, which are generated once-off at the beginning.
-These are;
+These are:

 - the 4 bits long operation code `P_OPCODE`,
 - the 1-bit Carry-in  `P_CIN`,